Social Icons

 Directed by John Hamburg

-Why Him?
-Is not a tough movie to like and it is fun to watch.
-The movie stars James Franco as Laird Mayhew a weird overgrown child who is also a millionaire thanks to good investments and a video game.
-His behavior and views will knock any father off his feet, when such a man comes to say he wants to be your daughters partner or he is already dating your daughter.
+Why Him? isn’t a tough movie to like, and it’s fun to watch.
+The movie stars James Franco as Laird Mayhew, a weird, overgrown child who also happens to be a millionaire thanks to good investments and a video game.
+His behavior and views are enough to knock any father off his feet—especially when such a man shows up saying he wants to be your daughter’s partner or is already dating her.

-The poor father in this movie is the Breaking Bad star Bryan Cranston as Ned Fleming, the father to Stephanie who is madly in love with her new boyfriend Laird.
+The poor father in this movie is Breaking Bad star Bryan Cranston, who plays Ned Fleming, the father of Stephanie, who’s madly in love with her new boyfriend, Laird.

-I have let loose some of the movie’s plot lines above on this movie about a rich man in his thirties who fell in love with a lady in her twenties and wants to spend his whole life pleasing and being with her.
+I’ve already let loose some of the movie’s plot points, but here’s the gist: it’s about a rich man in his thirties who falls in love with a woman in her twenties and wants to spend his life pleasing and being with her.
+This idea doesn’t sit well with her parents, especially since she’s kept his existence from them, fearing they wouldn’t understand her feelings or be able to tolerate him.

-Her fears were met by her parents and now Laird must try and prove himself the suitable suitor for their daughter.
+Her fears come true when her parents meet Laird, and now he must prove himself worthy of their daughter.

 Office Christmas Party (2016)